My Account

 Risk Factors

 There are many risk factors for lung cancer.
-Smoking, underlying lung disease and exposure to certain chemical are the most common
+Smoking, underlying lung disease and exposure to certain chemical are the most common.

 Signs and Symptoms

 Small proportion of patients with lung cancer are asymptomatic when diagnosed.
 In these cases, a lung nodule usually is found incidentally on chest x-ray or CT.
-Common signs and symptoms include cough, dyspnea, chest pain, fatigue, weight loss and haemoptysis
+Common signs and symptoms include cough, dyspnea, chest pain, fatigue, weight loss and hemoptysis.

 Think Most patients with hemoptysis require evaluation with bronchoscopy.
 Massive hemoptysis may result in death by asphyxiation.